Free Shipping on orders over $50*

 The self-massage for constipation is simple and easy to perform.
 It consists of circular motions applied over a path of approximately ten spots in your lower abdomen to help move the bowel content.

 Note: If you are a new mom and had a vaginal delivery, you can do this abdominal massage as early as a day or so after you delivered your child.
 However, if you had a cesarean section, you should wait for at least a month until your scars are well healed.
 In either case, it is best to wait until you have medical clearance from your doctor before doing this massage.

 - Lie down in a comfortable spot like your bed.
 Place a pillow beneath your knees.

-- Place 2-3 fingers in the lower right side of your abdomen, over the first massage spot (see the illustration below), and gently apply a constant and moderate pressure.
+- Place 2-3 fingers on the lower right side of your abdomen, over the first massage spot (see the illustration below), and gently apply constant and moderate pressure.
 If you experience pain, lighten the pressure.
 Maintain this pressure as you move your fingers in a clockwise, circular motion for approximately 10 seconds.